-White Sands National Park is the home of the world's largest gypsum dune field; nearly 275 sq. miles in area.
-White Sands is located in south central New Mexico.
+White Sands National Park is the home of the world's largest gypsum dune field, nearly 275 sq. miles in area.
+White Sands is located in south-central New Mexico.
 It is about 3.5 hours from Albuquerque International Airport and less than two hours from El Paso International Airport.
-The nearest town is Alamogordo, NM which is 14 miles northeast of the monument.
+The nearest town is Alamogordo, NM, 14 miles northeast of the monument.
 Alamogordo has many motels and restaurants.
-There is no RV or car camping within White Sands park boundaries.
+There is no RV or car camping within White Sands Park boundaries.
 Backcountry camping is available at ten designated sites.
 Sites cannot be reserved in advance.
-All are available only on a first come first served basis.
-Sites are between .7and 1.1 miles from the backcountry camping parking lot.
+All are available only on a first-come, first-served basis.
+Sites are between .7 and 1.1 miles from the backcountry camping parking lot.
 The backcountry camping lot is at 32.809658°, -106.263098°.
 It's the first parking lot on the left side of Loop Drive when driving it clockwise.

-Important Safety Note - if you use a GPS for navigation be aware that the nearby White Sands Missle Range occassionally does GPS interference testing.
-During tests GPS may not be available or may be unreliable in the park.
+Important Safety Note - if you use a GPS for navigation, be aware that the nearby White Sands Missle Range occasionally does GPS interference testing.
+GPS may not be available or unreliable during these tests.
 Most of the testing is done in the wee hours of the morning.
-It's easy to get lost in the white dunes especially on cloudy days.
-Before heading out you may want to do a web search or check with a park ranger to find out if GPS testing is being done.
+It's easy to get lost in the white dunes, especially on cloudy days.
+Before heading out, you should do a web search or check with a park ranger to determine if GPS testing is being done.

 White Sands Hours of Operation

-Dunes Drive opens at 7:00 a.m. daily except on days when there is a park closure.
+Dunes Drive opens at 7:00 a.m. daily except when there is a park closure.

 Dates: | Visitors Must Exit Before: |